Canmore General Hospital

-Canmore General Hospital is a medical facility located in Canmore, Alberta, Canada.
+Canmore General Hospital is a community hospital opened in 1984 and located in Canmore, Alberta, Canada.
 Alberta Health Services is responsible for the operations of the hospital.
 It is a referral centre for surgical services within the province of Alberta.
 It contains 25 acute care and 23 long-term care beds.
 The hospital employs 350 staff with 93 physicians having staff privileges.
 The hospital primarily refers to the Foothills Medical Centre in Calgary.
 Nonprofit funding is provided by the Canmore and Area Health Care Foundation.

 History

 On 25 April 2017, the government of Alberta announced that $1.8 million worth of renovations were being conducted at the hospital.